frequency-chain/frequency/designdocs/provider_registration.md

 So to allow inclusion for all actors, it may be that the best way of verifying legitimateness is through a fee that is high enough to discourage malicious actors.

+### Provider Commitment
+Users can only delegate to Providers.
+To create a delegation relationship, the Msa has to be registered as a Provider.
+Only Providers can have Capacity, and can therefore create capacity transactions.
 ### Archival Provider Information
 If consumers want to examine provider registration events, they must fetch them from an archival node.
 This document does not outline an RPC for